yanis-falaki/fvdb-minecraft/README.md

  * [test.ipynb](./test.ipynb) Notebook which trains a SparseUNet to predict block type per voxel given grid occupancy.
  * [UNet.py](./UNet.py) Contains the implementation for SparseUNet.
  * [utils.py](./utils.py) Contains some utility/helper functions for test.ipynb

+# Dependencies
+TODO: Create streamlined procedure.

+## Data processing
+In order to use the minecraft-serialization library and data/processing OpenVDB and NanoVDB is required.
+It can be gotten from its [Github repo](https://github.com/AcademySoftwareFoundation/openvdb.git), and should be built with:
+- OPENVDB_BUILD_CORE
+- OPENVDB_BUILD_NANOVDB
+- USE_NANOVDB
+- NANOVDB_USE_CUDA
+- USE_BLOSC

+## UNet Example
+FVDB is required which can be gotten from the same github repo in the feature/fvdb branch.
+Within the conda environment created during the fvdb setup, pip install IPython and matplotlib.